 Defining Gluten-Free and Celiac-Safe

-What is “gluten-free”?
+What is “Gluten-Free”?

 Unfortunately, the FDA set a legal definition for “gluten-free” labeling that essentially means a low gluten content that is <20 parts per million (ppm) of gluten.
 It does not mean that there is no gluten in the product or that it is safe for individuals with celiac disease or other gluten-related disorders to consume.

 This threshold was based on a study that evaluated the effects of gluten at 0, 10, and 50 mg per day.
 Sadly, this study is often referenced and misquoted in published articles and studies claiming that the study demonstrated that 10 mg of gluten was “safe” for individuals with celiac disease and thus justified the <20 ppm threshold.
-In reality, the study authors were quoted as stating, “These results confirm that an abnormal small-bowel morphology persists in a significant proportion of CD patients treated with a GFD, despite full resolution of their symptoms…” and “because of the limited number of patients, we were not able to reach firm conclusions about the potential toxicity of 10 mg gluten/d, which remained a “gray” area.”
+In reality, the study authors stated, “These results confirm that an abnormal small-bowel morphology persists in a significant proportion of CD patients treated with a GFD, despite full resolution of their symptoms…” and “because of the limited number of patients, we were not able to reach firm conclusions about the potential toxicity of 10 mg gluten/d, which remained a “gray” area.”

 Why did the FDA set the gluten threshold at “<20 parts per million” (i.e., milligrams of gluten per kilogram of food)?